lifelong-learning-systems/l2metrics/README.md

 - Show raw data is `disabled` and is also currently unsupported.
 - Draw lines between evaluation blocks is `enabled`.
 - Saving of results and log data is `enabled`.
-- Saving of configuration settings is `enabled`.
+- Saving of settings is `enabled`.

 **Note**: Valid values for the performance measure input argument are determined by the `metrics_columns` dictionary in `logger_info.json`.